quantified-uncertainty/squiggle/packages/website/public/llms/documentationBundle.markdown

 ---
+title: Duration
 description: Durations are a simple time type, representing a length of time.
 They are internally stored as milliseconds, but often shown and written using seconds, minutes, hours, days, etc.
 ---
 import { FnDocumentationFromName } from "@quri/squiggle-components";
 import { SquiggleEditor }  from "../../../components/SquiggleEditor";

-# Duration
-Durations are a simple time type, representing a length of time.
-They are internally stored as milliseconds, but often shown and written using seconds, minutes, hours, days, etc. Durations are typically used with [Date](./Date) values.
+Durations are typically used with [Date](./Date) values.

 | **Unit Name** | **Example** | **Convert Number to Duration** | **Convert Duration to Number** |
 |---------------|----------------------------|--------------------------------------------|--------------------------------------------|